gitter-badger/carmel/README.md

 #### Creating a brand new website

 ```
-carmel init [template]
+carmel init [theme]
 ```

-This gets you up and running quickly by creating a brand new website for you from a predefined template.
-If you don't specify a template, the default ```carmel/landing/default``` template will be used.
+This gets you up and running quickly by creating a brand new website for you from a predefined theme.
+If you don't specify a theme, the default ```carmel/corporate/default``` theme will be used.

 At this point, you will see a ```carmel.yaml``` file in your current working directory and an ```images``` directory.
 This is all you need to manage your website.